 Discussion (a-d): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
-There will be no impacts on cultural
+There will be no impacts on cultural resources.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact resources.
-VI GEOLOGY AND SOILS: Would the project: a.
-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
-Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+VI.
+GEOLOGY AND SOILS: Would the project:

+- Expose people or structures to potential a. substantial adverse effects, including the risk of loss, injury, or death involving: - Rupture of a known earthquake fault, as i. delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.
-(Sources: 1, 2, & 3) ii.
+(Sources: 1, 2, & 3) - ii.
 Strong seismic ground shaking?
-(Sources: 1, 2, &amp; 3) $\boxtimes$ iii.
-Seismic-related ground failure, includ- ing liquefaction?
-(Sources: 1, 2 &amp; 3) $\boxtimes$ iv.
-Landslides? $\boxtimes$ b.
+(Sources: 1, 2, & 3) - iii.
+Seismic-related ground failure, including liquefaction?
+(Sources: 1, 2 & 3) - iv.
+Landslides? - b.
 Result in substantial soil erosion or the loss of topsoil?
-(Sources: 1, 2, & 3) $\boxtimes$ c.
-Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\boxtimes$ d.
-Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
-Discussion a-e: This general plan amendment development policy from that which already exi geological or soils resources.
-VI I. GREENHOUSE GAS EMISSIONS: Would d the project: a.
-Generate greenhouse gas emissions, either
+(Sources: 1, 2, & 3) - c.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? - d.
+Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? - e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? - $\boxtimes$ $\boxtimes$ $\boxtimes$ $\square$ $\boxtimes$ $\square$ $\square$ $\square$ $\boxtimes$ $\boxtimes$ $\square$ $\boxtimes$ $\boxtimes$ $\square$